anton156/SpeechRecognitionAssistant/README.md

 # SpeechRecognitionAssistant
-To start you need to install couple of librarys: pip install SpeechRecognition pip install pyttsx3 pip install webbrowser
+To start you need to install couple of librarys: \n pip install SpeechRecognition pip install pyttsx3 pip install webbrowser